 - Even a small dose of steroids can help you build muscle up to three times faster than you’d be able to naturally, while getting or staying lean.

 - Despite what steroid users claim, these drugs come with many temporary and permanent side effects—keep reading to learn what they are, and whether the pros of steroids outweigh the cons.

 Others say they cause permanent damage to your body and can even be deadly.

 Others admit that life is just better on steroids and don’t plan on giving them up.

-Many recreational bodybuilders often claim that steroids don’t make as big of a difference as everyone thinks.
+Many recreational bodybuilders claim steroids don’t make as big a difference as everyone thinks.